commanderx16/x16-docs/VERA Programmer's Reference.md

 There are 2 data ports to the VRAM.
 Which can be accessed using DATA0 and DATA1.
 The address and increment associated with the data port is specified in ADDRx_L/ADDRx_M/ADDRx_H.
 These 3 registers are multiplexed using the ADDR_SEL in the CTRL register.
 When ADDR_SEL = 0, ADDRx_L/ADDRx_M/ADDRx_H become ADDR0_L/ADDR0_M/ADDR0_H.
 When ADDR_SEL = 1, ADDRx_L/ADDRx_M/ADDRx_H become ADDR1_L/ADDR1_M/ADDR1_H.

-By setting the 'Address increment' field in ADDRx_H, the address will be increment after each access to the data register.
+By setting the 'Address Increment' field in ADDRx_H, the address will be increment after each access to the data register.
 The increment register values and corresponding increment amounts are shown in the following table:

 | Register value | Increment amount |
 | -------------: | ---------------: |